Updated as of March 2020 to include video and 4, 3, 2 productivity hack.

 Big projects never get done if you don’t have a framework for completing them.
 It’s easy to do nothing but write blog posts and answer emails, but is that really growing your business?
 Not generally.

 Step 6: Schedule Something at 12:30

 So here’s where things get interesting.
-For a couple weeks in July, I used this framework and then gave myself permission to stop working at noon.
+I first experimented with this during a couple weeks in the summer.
+I used this framework and then gave myself permission to stop working at noon.
 For the first week, this was nearly impossible, but as I started scheduling things early in the afternoon, the need to be more productive in the morning became greater.

 It’s summer and what good is a lifestyle business if you can’t enjoy it?
 I booked tee times at 1pm.
 Headed out for beer festivals, or simply setup coffee or lunch dates with people I wanted to connect with.

 What I found is that when I stopped working around noon, I got more done and had more fun in the process.

 Step 7: If Necessary, Adopt the 4, 3, 2 Productivity Method to Ease Into it.

 As much as I’d like to completely quit work at noon every day and go golf, I realize this isn’t always feasible.